PLNech/DataDesert/README.md

-# DataDesert
+# DataDesert V2
->A cellular automaton-based virtual garden.
+>A dynamic ecosystem simulator that evolves over time, featuring multiple organism types, environmental systems, and a progression system.

 ## Setup
 Based on NumPy and PyGame: